 Getting on the same page regarding your recruiter objectives is critical because talent acquisition is directly tied to business outcomes, like brand perception and revenue.

 Research has shown that top performers produce up to four times more output than the average employee.
-This translates into higher sales, greater productivity, and fewer wasted labor hours, all of which directly impact your bottom line.
+This translates into higher sales, greater productivity, and fewer wasted labor hours, directly impacting your bottom line.
 Further, top employees typically serve as your best brand advocates, representing your organization positively among their peers and the general public.

 How to Set Recruitment Objectives